tkjyeung/DSI-projects/classes/week-04/1.2-lesson/readme.md

 <a name="guided-practice"></a>
 ## Guided Practice: Import.io & Web Scraping (15 mins)

-> Note: Open up web pages and demonstrate using import.io on a sample structured website like [Ikea](www.ikea.com)

 Let’s say we would like to extract information on the items for sale on the IKEA website.